TYPO3-Documentation/site-introduction/README.md

 # TYPO3 Version

 By default this installation includes TYPO3 v11.
-There exists a branch `task/v10-0` for TYPO3 v10, currently there is no guarantee that this is running well though.
+There exists a branch `task/v10-0` with TYPO3 v10, currently there is no guarantee that this is running well though.

 # Frontend